 To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 This $50,000 prize is awarded for the most outstanding scholarly article on glaucoma published in a peer-reviewed journal during the previous calendar year.
-Nominations are solicited from leaders of the ophthalmologic community and reviewed in the spring of the award year.
+Nominations are solicited from leaders of the ophthalmologic community and solicited through notices in the Journal of Glaucoma and other publications.

 Lewis Rudin Glaucoma Prize